English Country Dance figures

 Turn single:

 "Turn single" is unlike anything in SCD; I think it's the figure you will find to be the most foreign, although walk-around and siding will also be new to you (next two items).
 In "turn single", you walk in a small circle turning over your right shoulder, ending up back where you started (and again facing the way you were facing).
-You use four steps to do this, except in 3/4 time you use three steps (see below about timing).
+You usually use four steps to do this (some dances vary).
 A brief practice might be wise (e.g. ask someone else for a pointer just before we start dancing).
 "Turn single" is a VERY common figure in ECD.
 Our teacher has described it as "walking around a pizza", which seems to be a very good description.

 "Turn single" almost always means "turn single right"; there is also "turn single left".

-Walk-around (formerly known as "Gypsy"; still often called that):
+Walk-around (formerly known as "Gypsy"; still called that by some):

 The "walk-around" figure consists of walking around the person you are facing, so that you each form a U shape and get back to place.
 You look at each other the whole time, so you are turning your body as you do it — it's really a right-hand turn without hands.
 "Walk around" means "walk around right" (right shoulder); there is also "walk around left" (left shoulder).
 Also called "right shoulder round" or "left shoulder round".